 María Antonieta Chaverri es coach de ejecutivos y líderes empresariales para transformacion y trascendencia.
 Trabajó en Grupo Nación, la empresa de medios más relevante en Costa Rica, donde fue Gerente General de Medios y ocupó las direcciones corporativas de Estrategia y Sostenibilidad y Desarrollo Humano.
 También lideró Libros para Todos, una iniciativa del mismo Grupo que pretende que todos los estudiantes de educación pública en su país tengan libros de texto para estudiar.
 Es cofundadora y miembro de la Junta Directiva del Capítulo de Capitalismo Consciente en Costa Rica, miembro de la Junta Directiva de Voces Vitales Costa Rica y miembro del comité social de la Asociación Empresarial para el Desarrollo.
 Fue profesora de Maestría en la Universidad Juan Pablo II.
 Ha sido expositora de diversos foros relacionados con Capitalismo consciente, responsabilidad social empresarial, desarrollo de talento, estrategia y recursos humanos.
 Ha brindado consultorías en estrategia a empresas privadas y organizaciones no gubernamentales.
 Se ha dedicado al trabajo comunitario y proyectos sociales a través del Movimiento Rotario (2008-2012) y el Movimiento Vida Cristiana (desde 2006).
 María Antonieta tiene dos maestrías, una en el Arte de los Recursos Humanos de la Universidad de Minnesota, EE.UU. y otra en Administración de Negocios de la Universidad de Costa Rica, es bachiller en Administración Hotelera.

-is business solutions and quality assurance manager for Copa Airlines.
-In this position, Antonio was appointed to lead the Hub of the Future Strategy, a program that seeks to improve the competitiveness of the hub, by modernizing the passenger experience.
-He simultaneously serves as a member of the board of directors of Movin, an independent non-profit political organization, focusing on three main areas: citizen participation, institutionality, and transparency.
-Prior to this, Antonio was the information and communication technologies (ICT) director for the National Assembly of Panama and a consultant for the Global Center for ICT in Parliaments, a joint initiative of the Inter Parliamentary Union (IPU) and the United Nations Department of Economic and Social Affairs.
-He earned his bachelor’s degree in computer science engineering from the Latin University of Panama and a master´s degree in business administration (MBA) from Eada Business School, Barcelona, where he was elected President representing the class of 2012.
+Antonio Saad is Assistant Vice President of Strategic Projects for BAC Credomatic Panama.
+In this position, Antonio was appointed to lead the corporate strategic projects.
+He simultaneously serves as a member of Movin, an independent non-profit political organization, focusing on three main areas: citizen participation, institutionality, and transparency.
+Prior to this, Antonio was the business solutions and quality management manager for Copa Airlines, information and communication technologies (ICT) director for the National Assembly of Panama and a consultant for the Global Center for ICT in Parliaments, a joint initiative of the Inter Parliamentary Union (IPU) and the United Nations Department of Economic and Social Affairs.
+He earned his bachelor’s degree in computer science engineering from the Latin University of Panama and a master ́s degree in business administration (MBA) from Eada Business School, Barcelona, where he was elected President representing the class of 2012.
 He attended programs on strategy at Linköping University, Sweden, on leadership at the University of Bradford, UK, on disruptive innovation at New York University, United States and infrastructure in a market economy at Harvard University’s Kennedy School of Government, United States.
 Antonio is a Fellow of the fourteenth class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.

 Arianne M. Benedetti